kyleratti/kyleratti/_posts/2020-10-19-never-enough-tools.md

 The right tool is a proper [caliper compression tool kit](https://smile.amazon.com/gp/product/B01FW3U26G/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) which has a ton of presets for various manufacturers, is made of high-quality metal and has an attachment tool that is designed to retract pistons with minimal effort and frustration.

 Somehow, despite knowing that "The Right Tool is the Best Tool", I ended up trying to make a dumb little cube work when there's specific tool kits for this.
+And despite doing a handful of brake jobs before, and finally feeling like I owned a pretty decent set of tools, it's obvious that there's never enough tools.
+I'm beginning to think there's a conspiracy!

 # Awesome Friends